nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+UNIon is a desktop app for organizing various types of contacts, optimized for use for the vast majority of computing students.
+If you are already familiar with Unix commands, then UNIon will be easy for you to use.

 * Table of Contents
 {:toc}